Showing posts with label house. Show all posts

 Pink LEGO Dog

-The first thing we saw as we entered the gardens was a big pink dog made out of Lego blocks.
-We walked down a long winding sidewalk down several sets of steps to the Train Exhibit, inspired by the Little Engine Who Could.
+The first thing we saw as we entered the gardens was a big pink dog made of Lego blocks.
+We walked down a long, winding sidewalk, down several steps to the Train Exhibit, inspired by the Little Engine That Could.

-In front of us was a couple with a very independent little girl with a head full of curls who was about the age of 2 or three years of age.
-What a magical place as you enter the land of trains and Fairy mushroom villages.
-The train exhibit was built of rough timbers and five train tracks totaling over 800 feet of track.
-As we walked through, we saw trains going over bridges and through tunnels, we were in a magical land of trains.
+In front of us was a couple with a very independent little girl, about two or three years old, with a head full of curls.
+What a magical place, as you enter the land of trains and Fairy mushroom villages.
+The train exhibit was constructed from rough timbers and featured five train tracks, totaling over 800 feet of track.
+As we walked through, we saw trains crossing bridges and passing through tunnels.
+We were in a magical land of trains.

-We saw beautiful yellow lilies floating in the lily ponds.
-We saw pink, orange, white, and red roses busted with life in the Rose Study Garden.
+We saw beautiful yellow lilies floating in the lily ponds and pink, orange, white, and red roses bursting with life in the Rose Study Garden.

 Roses

-We saw art pieces made of musical notes made of wire.
-We saw many Yellow and Black swallowtails on the butterfly bushes.
+We saw art pieces made of musical notes and wire.
+We also saw many Yellow and Black swallowtails on the butterfly bushes.

 Yellow Swallowtail

-We saw a red lion, a zebra, a blue bear, colorful birds, a red turtle, a green lawnmower, and a man working in the garden, all made out of Legos.
+We saw a red lion, a zebra, a blue bear, colorful birds, a red turtle, a green lawnmower, and a man working in the garden, all made of Legos.
 Also, LEGO rabbits were spotted throughout the Bradford Robertson Color Garden.
-We walked around the mansion, but not inside.
-Workers were repairing the pool in front of the Mansion in the Martain Boxwood Gardens.
+We walked around the Mansion, but not inside.
+Workers were repairing the pool in front of the Mansion in the Martin Boxwood Gardens.

 Cheekwood Mansion

 There were waterfalls, ponds, and creeks running through the gardens.
-We did visit the Art Bark exhibit, which was crayon sculptures by Nashville artist Herb Williams.
+We visited the Art Bark exhibit, which featured crayon sculptures by Nashville artist Herb Williams.
 Inside the visitor center were restrooms, drink machines, and a beautiful rose LEGO sculpture.
-We took a break to cool off, drink a soda, and use the restrooms before beginning our journey home, We did not walk the entire gardens but had a wonderful time.
+We took a break to cool off, drink a soda, and use the restrooms before beginning our journey home; we didn't walk the entire garden, but we had a wonderful time.
 We traveled home along the backroads, this time taking a different route.
 We came out in Columbia, TN.
-We got a late lunch of fish at Long John Silvers and took it home.
+We got a late fish lunch at Long John Silver's and brought it home.

 Wednesday, June 2, 2021